 - Act as Parkland College's representative to the Student Organization.
 The Advisor must be active and involved in the student organization to ensure it follows Parkland College policies and local, state, and federal law.
 The Advisor must be present when the student organization elects officers, hosts a guest of the College, and conducts any official function including meetings, social events, and travel. - Attend Parkland College's Student Life sponsored training activities.
 Although some advisors have been an advisor before, it's important that advisors attend all training sessions created for them.
-New things happen in Student Life, and we want to keep advisors as up to date as possible. - Federal law identifies all student organization advisors as a "Campus Security Authority" through the Clery Act.
-Public Safety will provide annual training to advisors on the responsibilities and duties of a "Campus Security Authority". - Work with the group, but not direct its activities.
+New things happen in Student Life, and we want to keep advisors as up to date as possible. - Work with the group, but not direct its activities.
 Although the advisor's role is not regulatory or disciplinary, the advisor has a responsibility to both the institution and the organization to keep their best interests in mind.
 At times, the advisor may need to remind the organization of institutional policies.
 The advisor may also work with the organization's officers to establish and maintain internal group standards and regulations. - Serve as a point of contact between a student organization and Student Life.
 An Advisor needs to remain in communication with Student Life to ensure that student organizations are fully informed of upcoming events, deadlines, and requirements. - Help during an emergency.
 Although this type of intervention is rarely necessary, the advisor's good judgment can be the saving grace in the event of mishaps, internal conflict, or personal crisis.
 Assisting the organization's President as a spokesperson or serving as the main contact for the College can help in these cases.